Best Android Emulators for iOS Gaming (2025 Comparison)

 Introduction

 iPhone and iPad users who want Android gaming have more options than ever in 2025.
 Between cloud streaming platforms, remote desktop setups, and signed IPA runtimes, you can find an approach that balances latency, visual fidelity, and policy safety.
 This comparison looks at leading choices, their strengths, and the use cases they fit.
-It references hands-on guides like how to install an Android emulator on iOS (2025 guide), troubleshooting resources such as emulator runs slowly on iOS — performance optimization guide, and alternative paths like remote play vs emulator: which is best for gaming on iPhone?.
+It references hands-on guides like how to install an Android emulator on iOS (2025 guide), troubleshooting resources such as speed up a slow Android emulator on iOS, and alternative paths like remote play vs Android emulator for iPhone gaming.

 How We Evaluated Gaming Emulators on iOS